tonytw1/osm-jigsaw/README.md

 ## OpenStreetMap Jigsaw

 An area based approach to geocoding with OpenStreetMap extracts.
-This system attempts to arrange the contents of an OpenStreetMap extract into a graph of nested areas.
+This system attempts to extract every area from an OpenStreetMap extract and sort them into a graph.

 This graph is then exported as a [set of Protocol buffer files](#output-files) which can be exported as a [JSON API](osm-jigsaw-api).

-Place names can be inferred from the hierarchy of areas enclosing a given point.
+This hierarchy can be used infer place names from the areas enclosing a given point.

 ### Background